 - It gives them a greater personal investment in their playing.

 - It allows them to practice time management skills.

-Start by helping your child determine what skills they want to work on and what aims they want to achieve.
+Effective ways to encourage your child’s motivation to practice music starts with helping your child determine what skills they want to work on and what aims they want to achieve.
 Then, sit down with them and help them pick the times they feel would work best for them.
 From there, it’s less a matter of forcing them to play and more a matter of holding them accountable to their own plan.

 Explore the Music

 Kids come to music because they want to be creative, so rote practice can feel like drudgery.
 For these kids, it’s essential to emphasize the imaginative side of practicing.
 Yes, you’re learning to play the right notes at the right time.
 But practice is also the time to explore the emotions and meaning of a piece of music.
 The musician can decide on their interpretation.
 When you open a child’s eyes to this approach, practice will feel less like practice and more like a jam session to them.